 Time to market can affect your ability to compete.

-In 2018 the global revenue for data sales was $19.2 billion and 80% of data buyers expect to spend more in 2019.
-The race is on for both buyers and sellers to capitalize on the promise of big data.
+In 2018, the global revenue for data sales was $19.2 billion.
+Eighty percent of data buyers expect to spend more in 2019.
+It's clear that the race is on for both buyers and sellers to capitalize on the promise of big data.